-Lissencephaly represents a term for a spectrum of severe and rare brain malformations caused by a failure in migration of neurons that were supposed to reach designated positions in the cerebral cortex during embryogenesis.
+Lissencephaly represents a term for a spectrum of severe and rare brain malformations caused by a failure in the migration of neurons that were supposed to reach designated positions in the cerebral cortex during embryogenesis.
 As a result, there is a significant simplification (pachygyria) or even total absence (agyria) of brain convolutions.

 Other types of lissencephaly

 Other types of dysmorphology syndromes with lissencephaly have been described that cannot be placed in one of the two aforementioned groups.
-For example, Norman-Roberts syndrome clinically presents similarly to type I lissencephaly or Miller-Dieker syndrome, but there is no deletion of the chromosome 17 that is typical for the latter syndrome.
+For example, Norman-Roberts syndrome clinically presents similarly to type I lissencephaly or Miller-Dieker syndrome, but there is no deletion of chromosome 17 that is typical for the latter syndrome.

 Neu-Laxova syndrome represents a rare disorder manifesting with severe malformations that result in prenatal or early postnatal mortality.
 This condition is caused by homozygous mutations in the phosphoglycerate dehydrogenase enzyme.
 The lissencephaly that is observed in this syndrome is also known as type III lissencephaly by some research groups, albeit it is still not included in any formal classifications.